 - Does he have time to watch my rough cut and give notes?
 Typically, no. When he's deep into editing a new project it can be hard to make the time to do much else.
 There are two amazing formal programs that allow for feedback on rough cuts: KARTEMQUIN LABS, and Rough Cuts.

 - I'm just getting started as an editor.
 Can you suggest some books or other resources for me to checkout?
 Absolutely.
 First off, read this excellent essay with career advice from George Monbiot.
 Then, here are a few specific books you can read that have been influential: Catching the Big Fish, In the Blink of an Eye, Wired for Story, Stein on Writing, & Long Story Short.
+Here are a few recent articles worth checking out: 1 & 2.
 For more inspiration on form check out the podcast Song Exploder and then exult in the narrative brilliance of Invisablia and Heavyweight.
 Lastly, stay tuned for a forthcoming book by Jacob Bricca called: Documentary Editing: Concrete Strategies for Building Structure in Non-Fiction Films.
 Aaron was interviewed for this book and as we wait for it's release, some of Aaron's thoughts about editing can be found in this recent interview for the POV's Documentary Blog.